Kang Mun-bong: Trial for conspiracy

-Accomplishments
+Move to the United States

-After his liberation from prison, Kang moved to the United States and attended George Washington University for a few years.
+After his release from prison, Kang moved to the United States and attended George Washington University for a few years.

 While serving his life sentence, he wrote a book about his life called A Study on the top Korean military leadership during the Korean War which was then published in Seoul in 1983.
 This contains the most information about his life, but it was not widely circulated.

-Death

 Kang died February 26, 1988, in Los Angeles, CA.